 We now accept donations via credit card online!
-Donate now to help abandoned and abused animals in Southern Southeast Alaska.
-You can also make donations "In Honor Of" or "In Memoriam Of" another person or pet and have their photo featured on our website.
-We can also send a note to the family recognizing your donation.
+Donate now to help abandoned and abused animals in Southern Southeast Alaska (and animals rescued from the California fires.)
 Helping animals in need is a nice way to remember or honor a pet or friend.

 What We've Done

 KHS has been rescuing since 2001 but formal statistics were not retained until 2009.
 We estimate that 300+ animals were rescued in the first eight years.